Drennan98/Super-Sports-Quiz/README.md

 The fonts used were Gill Sans, Gill Sans MT, Calibri, Trebuchet MS", sans-serif.

 ## Layout

 - The application features a very simple layout.
-The heading, "Super Sports Quiz", followed by a very brief introduction of the quiz and finally the start game button.
+The heading, "Super Sports Quiz", followed by the instructions of the quiz on the landing page.
+The user then has the option to press the "Start Game" button.

 #  Testing